Amazon is known for their customer-centricity - whether we agree or not. Now you can too!

-Now that you know that the Amazonians ground their priorities in customer-centricity, here are the 7 Steps to becoming more like them.
+Now that you know that the Amazonians have adopted an agressive customer-centric mindset, here are the 7 Steps you should leverage to catch up.

 Many of you are drowning in legacy issues and probably have to deal with inflexible e-processes left behind by your predecessors.

-So, I don’t mean investing in AI supercomputers like Bob (unless you have the budget for it), I mean leveraging the technologies from your pre-existing IT infrastructure.
+So, I don’t mean investing in AI supercomputers like Janice's robotic Bob (unless you have the budget for it), I mean leveraging the technologies from your pre-existing IT infrastructure.